NOAA-GSL/wxvx/README.md

 ### forecast.path

-Specifies the location of the forecast data.
+Specifies the location of forecast data.
 Values must be local-filesystem paths and may contain Jinja2 [expressions](#expressions).

 ### leadtimes